-DUPIXENT is a prescription medicine used with other asthma medicines for the maintenance treatment of moderate-to-severe asthma in people aged 12 years and older whose asthma is not controlled with their current asthma medicines.
+DUPIXENT is a prescription medicine used with other asthma medicines for the maintenance treatment of moderate-to-severe eosinophilic or oral corticosteroid dependent asthma in people aged 12 years and older whose asthma is not controlled with their current asthma medicines.

 DUPIXENT helps prevent severe asthma attacks (exacerbations) and can improve your breathing.
 DUPIXENT may also help reduce the amount of oral corticosteroids you need while preventing severe asthma attacks and improving your breathing.

 DUPIXENT is not used to treat sudden breathing problems.
 It is not known if DUPIXENT is safe and effective in children with asthma under 12 years of age.

 DUPIXENT blocks two key sources of inflammation in your lungs to help prevent asthma attacks and reduce asthma symptoms.